RocketScienceAbteilung/git-grid/README.md

 # git grid

-Control git from your grid controller
+Control git from your grid controller.
+Works nicely with a [plain text pattern sequencer](https://github.com/RocketScienceAbteilung/git-wig) but works with any git reposity.

 ![image](http://i.imgur.com/DdShbq2.jpg)